ankana2113/Breast-Cancer-Detection/README.md

 <div>
   <h3>Metrics of this Use-Case</h3>
   <p>
-    In <strong>Breast Cancer Classification</strong>, both precision and recall are likely very important.
+    In <strong>Breast Cancer Classification</strong>, both <code>precision</code> and <code>recall</code> are likely very important.
 You want to minimize both false positives and false negatives.
 Here's why:<br>
     <strong>High Recall</strong>: You don't want to miss any potential cancer cases, so a high recall ensures you catch most, if not all, of the cancerous tumors.<br>
     <strong>High Precision</strong>: Biopsies are invasive and can cause anxiety.
 High precision helps avoid unnecessary biopsies on healthy tissue.<br>
-    Therefore, it's often recommended to consider both metrics together,  perhaps using the <code>F1-Score</code>code> (harmonic mean of precision and recall) as a combined measure, though I have not used it in this model as it often provides equal weight both <code>Recall</code> and <code>Precision</code> whereas We need to keep check of <bold>Recall</bold> slightly more as we dont want to misdiagnose any potential <code>Malignant</code> case as <code>Benign</code> which might be fatal to the patient.<br>
+    Therefore, it's often recommended to consider both metrics together,  perhaps using the <code>F1-Score</code> (harmonic mean of precision and recall) as a combined measure, though I have not used it in this model as it often provides equal weight both <code>Recall</code> and <code>Precision</code> whereas We need to keep check of <bold>Recall</bold> slightly more as we dont want to misdiagnose any potential <code>Malignant</code> case as <code>Benign</code> which might be fatal to the patient.<br>
     Additionally, the <code>ROC-AUC</code> can be helpful to assess the model's ability to differentiate between cancerous and healthy cases.<br>
     Ultimately, the best metric(s) depend on the specific context and priorities of the medical team using the model.